Air entrainment in transient flows in closed water pipes: a two-layer approach: Introduction

-In the present paper, we consider the air entrainment appearing in the transient flow in closed pipes not completely filled: the liquid flow (as well as the air flow) is free surface.
-We thus derived the present model in a very closed manner as the derivation of Saint-Venant equations for free surface open channel flow: we consider that the liquid is incompressible and its pressure is only due to the gravitationnal effect.
+In the present paper, we consider the air entrainment appearing in the transient flow in closed pipes filled by the free surface flow and air flow.
+We derived the present model in a very closed manner as the derivation of Saint-Venant equations for free surface open channel flows: we consider that the liquid is inviscid and incompressible (thus Euler equations are used) and its pressure is only due to the gravitational effect.
 It is the well known hydrostatic pressure law.
-The air phase is supposed to be compressible and isothermal: thus we can use an equation of state of the form $p = k \rho^\gamma$ where $\gamma$ represent the adiabatic exponent.
+A kinematic law at the free surface and a no-leak condition are used to complete the Euler system.
+The air phase is supposed to be compressible and isothermal: thus we can use an equation of state of the form $p = k \rho^\gamma$ where $\gamma$ represents the adiabatic exponent.
 To connect the two phases, we write the continuity of the normal stress tensor at the free surface separating the two phases: the hydrostatic pressure law for the fluid is thus coupled to the pressure law governing the air flow at the free surface.
-Then by taking averaged values over cross-sections of the main flow axis, we obtain a four equations partial differential system: we called it the two-layer water/air model.
-We state in theorem \ref{BilayerModelThm} its main properties: the existence of a total energy despite the fact that the obtained system is not strictly hyperbolic (except for the particular case where the averaged speeds of the liquid and the gas are the same).
-The derivation of the proposed model and the investigation of the mathematical properties are presented in section \ref{Model}.
+Then by taking averaged values over cross-sections of the main flow axis, we obtain a system of four partial differential equations which is conditionally hyperbolic: we call it the two-layer water/air model.
+In Theorem \ref{BilayerModelThm}, we state its main property: the existence of a total energy.
+The derivation of the proposed model and the analysis of the mathematical properties are presented in Section \ref{Model} as well as a careful study of the eigenvalues of the air-layer model: the problem is hyperbolic for small relative speed but also for large relative speed which was already pointed out in the pioneer work of \cite{Ovsjannikov79} and recalled later on by Barros and Choi \cite{BC08} and the reference therein.

-As we will see, the main difficulty in the construction of a numerical scheme to solve the obtained model comes from the fact that the proposed model is not hyperbolic: the eigenvalues of the jacobian of the flux may be complex.
-Moreover we cannot compute exactly these eigenvalues since we do not suppose that the velocity of each phase are close.
-This is the main reason why we chose to interpret this model as a kinetic model: we present the mathematical kinetic formulation of the four equations partial differential equations in the section \ref{KineticFramework}.
-This mathematical formulation permits us to construct a well-balanced kinetic scheme presented in the section \ref{KineticScheme}
+As in \cite{PS01,BEG11_1,BEG11_2}, we choose to interpret this model as a kinetic model since the computation of eigenvalues are not required: we present the mathematical kinetic formulation of the system of four partial differential equations in Section \ref{Kinetic}.

-Finally, we propose in section \ref{Numeric} some numerical simulation to focus on the role of the air entrainment on the free surface fluid flow.